mauricioaniche/ck/README.md

 The tool will generate three csv files: class, method, and variable levels.

->_PS.
-In case you face `ERROR - Failed to execute goal org.apache.maven.plugins:maven-compiler-plugin:3.8.1:compile ...` change maven-compiler-plugin to the Java version that you have._

 ## How to integrate it in my Java app